jfrog/froggit-go/README.md

 #### Download a File From a Repository

-Notice - Currently supported on GitHub and GitLab.
+Note - This API is currently not supported for Bitbucket Cloud.

 ```go
 // Go context